Advertisement

 Employment

-What would a Labour government mean for benefit claimants and the welfare system?
+What will the new Labour government do for benefit claimants and the welfare system?

 It is clear that change is needed within the welfare system – the Tories have admitted this themselves.
-So what would it look like if Labour were to win the general election?
+So what does it look like now Labour have won the general election?
 We outline everything Keir Starmer's party has said so far

-Keir Starmer, leader of the Labour party, on the campaign trail.
+Keir Starmer, leader of the Labour party, after winning the election.
 Image: Flickr/ Keir Starmer

 There are 14 million people living in poverty in the UK.
 Many are going without food, basic toiletries and heating because benefits are not stretching far enough.
 People are living in cold and damp homes, sleeping rough and relying on food banks.